-Diosma hirsuta, commonly rooiboegoe (red buchu) in Afrikaans, is a shrub growing to 50 cm from a woody rootstock that resprouts after fire.
+Diosma hirsuta, commonly rooiboegoe (red buchu) in Afrikaans, is a shrub or shrublet growing to 50 cm from a woody rootstock that resprouts after fire.

-The flowers grow in short racemes at branch tips, each with five rounded petals that tend to persist as the fruits develop.
-An interesting angular red pattern made by the ovary is visible at the base of the flowers.
+The flowers grow in short racemes at branch tips, each bearing five rounded petals that tend to persist as the fruits develop.
+An interesting angular red pattern made by the disc below the ovary is visible at the base of the flower cups in picture.